YoursLtd/storefront-page-wrapper/README.md

 # Storefront Page Wrapper
 [WooCommerce](https://woocommerce.com) plugin for the [Storefront](https://wordpress.org/themes/storefront/) theme to create a wrapper around the page and sidebar content.

+## Why?
+[Storefront](https://wordpress.org/themes/storefront/) does not have an element that wraps around the main content and sidebar.
+This plugin adds such a wrapper.

 ## Contents

 The Storefront Page Wrapper plugin includes the following files: